• Home

 How to Make It

-Bigger pieces are fine — they give you something to bite into — but you want them small enough that every slice gets some.
+Step 4: Crumble the bacon.
+After the bacon has cooled, break it apart into crumbles with your hands or chop it into small pieces.
+Bigger pieces are fine — they provide something to bite into — but it’s best that every slice gets some.

-Cut into squares or traditional pizza wedges, whatever works for your pan shape.
-Serve immediately while the cheese is still melted and the crust is at its crispiest.
+Step 7: Slice and serve.
+A pizza cutter will be able to cut through the egg and sausage toppings rather than pushing those toppings around like a knife would.
+Whether you decide to cut it into squares or traditional pizza wedges, do what works for the shape of your pan.
+Serve immediately while the cheese is melted and the crust is at its crispiest.

 Pizza crust pressed into a sheet pan and brushed with olive oil before pre-baking